dastasoft/blog/_posts/nodejs.md

 Through this guide we will see what `Node` and `Express` is and how it works, build a REST API to store and retrieve data, test endpoints and upload our application.

-By the end of this series you will have a complete overview of the MERN stack (MongoDB, Express, React and Node).
+By the end of this series you will have a complete overview of the MERN stack (MongoDB, Express, React and Node) and testing skills.

 ## Roadmap